How do you get siblings to be nice to each other? Latino families have an answer

 But there was one big problem: Caitlynn went to college in a town two hours away from her family in Odessa, Texas.
 To deliver the boots, she'd have to drive two hours each way.

-"I was like, 'Look, Eddie, if that's what you really want to do, I'll pick up my life, and I'll move over there.
-I'll get a job to support you while you go college,' '" she remembers.
+"I was like, 'Look, Eddie, if that's what you really want to do, I'll pick up my life and I'll move over there.
+I'll get a job to support you while you go to college,''" she remembers.
 "Because I know how hard it was for me to work and go to college at the same time.
 So if he doesn't have to do that, then I wouldn't want him to do that."

 Over the past few decades, psychologists have begun to understand how parents, across many cultures, teach their children to build these deep, fulfilling relationships with their siblings.
 How parents teach their children to be kind to and care for their brothers and sisters.

-Psychologist Belindo Campos has been researching this question in families with East Asian, European and Latino heritage.
-"As far as Latinos go, studies have looked at how parents intentionally teach children to focus on and prioritize family over themselves ."
+Psychologist Belinda Campos has been researching this question in families with East Asian, European and Latino heritage.
+"As far as Latinos go, studies have looked at how parents intentionally teach children to focus on and prioritize family over themselves."

-In fact, Campos says, scientists can actually see what parents are teaching children inside the brains of young Latinos.
+In fact, Campos says, scientists can actually see — inside the brains of young Latinos — what parents are teaching their children.

 A revealing game about money

-Back in the late 2000s, developmental psychologists at the University of California, Los Angeles, brought into the laboratory 25 young adults from two cultural groups.
+Back in the late 2000s, developmental psychologists at the University of California, Los Angeles brought 25 young adults from two cultural groups into the laboratory.
 Eleven participants identified as European American and 14 participants identified as Latino.
 Their average age was about 20 years old.

-The scientists had the volunteers play a game: The young adults had to decide whether or not to help a family member who needed money.
-In the game, They also received money themselves.
+The scientists had the volunteers play a game: The young adults had to decide whether to help a family member who needed money.
+In the game, they also received money themselves.
 During these transactions, the scientists analyzed the participants' brains.

 Both Latino and European American participants equally assisted their family members who needed help.
-But what happened inside the reward center of their brains – which helps us feel pleasure and joy – was quite different.
+But what happened inside the reward center of the brain, which helps us feel pleasure and joy, was quite different.

 "So the Latino participants weren't only assisting their family members, but they were also finding it pleasurable and rewarding," Campos says.
 "I think those findings make such a compelling argument that some of us find the act of giving to others really rewarding because we've been socialized to."